GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 == Description ==

 Users can send private messages to each other.
-There is threading of replies and individual messages can be deleted.
+Replies are threaded, and more than two users can participate in a single conversation.

 == Installation ==

 1. Upload the entire `bbpm` plugin to the `my-plugins` directory of your bbPress installation.
 If you don't have one, create it!
-1. Activate the plugin in your administration panel.
+2. Activate the plugin in your administration panel.

 == Frequently Asked Questions ==